maheshagrawal728/designtest1/README.md

     git clone ssh://git@stash.eng.vmware.com:7999/ss/vmc-internal-sre.git

-The following installation instructions are for Mac OS X having bash shell and Homebrew Please run follwing command to install cli dependencies and activate it in the current terminal::
+The following installation instructions are for Mac OS X having bash shell and Homebrew.

+Please run follwing command to install cli dependencies and activate it in the current terminal::

     cd PATH_TO-CLI/vmc-internal-sre/